roadsidemultimedia/Docs/support-troubleshooting/white-screen-of-death.md

 Once added, the blank screen may now display errors, warnings, or notices.
 These will likely help you determine the root cause.
 If you're going to open a topic in our support forum, please copy and paste these errors there, explaining what occurred before you experienced the white page condition.

-Once added, the blank screen may now have errors, warnings, or notices.
-These may be able to help you determine the root cause.

 <div class="row-fluid">
 	<div class="span12">
 		<ul class="pager">